MeaningOfLights/FS2020-flight_model.cfg-custom-files/README.md

 # Introduction

-You can download Microsoft Flight Simulator 2020 aircraft as "Plane Add-Ons" and customise the characteristics.
+You can download Microsoft Flight Simulator 2020 "Plane Add-Ons" and customise the aircraft characteristics.

 # How do I set this up?

-You will need FS2020 installed and these Plane Add-ons downloaded:
+You will need FS2020 installed and these plane add-ons downloaded:

 https://flightsim-squadron.itch.io/flightsim-aircraft?download

-Unzip the plane packages to **C:\Users\<YouUserName>\AppData\Local\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalCache\Packages\<edition>**, eg:
+Unzip the plane add-on packages to **C:\Users\<YouUserName>\AppData\Local\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalCache\Packages\<edition>**, eg:

 `C:\Users\<YouUserName>\AppData\Local\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalCache\Packages\Community\f22-raptor\SimObjects\Airplanes\f22`

-Restart FS2020 and the Planes will be available to fly!
+Restart FS2020 and the plane add-ons will be available to fly!

-You can get the Star Wars Add-Ons from here: https://eggman28.itch.io/flight-sim-star-wars-ships
+You can get the Star Wars add-ons from here: https://eggman28.itch.io/flight-sim-star-wars-ships

 # How do I use it?